corsairmarks/ecumenopolis_trade/mod/README.md

     * Use new triggers
     * Add README/description notes about now requiring a UI mod
     * Allow building Commercial Arcologies on any ecumenopolis
+* 3.0.1 Add global flag to indicate that this mod is installed

 ## Source Code